t089/swift-vips/docs/VIPS.md

   /// This function creates a VipsImage from a memory area.
 The memory area must be a simple array,
   /// for example RGBRGBRGB, left-to-right, top-to-bottom.
 The memory will be copied into the image.
   ///
-  public init(data: some Collection<Double>, width: Int, height: Int, bands: Int) throws
+  public convenience init(data: some Collection<Double>, width: Int, height: Int, bands: Int) throws

+  public convenience init(takingOwnership imgRef: UnownedVIPSImageRef)

   /// Creates a new image by loading the given data
   ///